Submissions

 3. All authors agree to the paper being submitted (need e-mails for all authors)

-4. Persons who submit a manuscript for review should suggest the names and e-mail addresses of up to three specialists as peer reviewers in their cover letter.
-The Editorial Teams reserve the right to decide whether to accept or decline these suggestions, and is not required to communicate their decision to the authors.
+4. Persons who submit a manuscript for review should suggest the names and email addresses of up to three specialists as peer reviewers in their cover letter.
+The Editorial Teams reserve the right to decide whether to accept or decline these suggestions, and are not required to communicate their decision to the authors.

-Important NOTE: Manuscripts may be editorially rejected, without review, on the basis of poor English or unsuitable for the journal because it does not reach an acceptable level of quality, is outside the scientific aims and scope of the journal or contains evidence of scientific fraud.
+Important NOTE: Manuscripts may be editorially rejected, without review, based on poor English or unsuitable for the journal because it does not reach an acceptable level of quality, are outside the scientific aims and scope of the journal, or contain evidence of scientific fraud.

 Text file formatting